Playstore Icon

 Payments for Advance Tax can be made using the IT department's Challan 280.
 You will be given a receipt once you have completed this payment.

-The deadline for filing an Income Tax Return is July 31st (after the end of each financial year for which it has to be filed).
+The deadline for filing an ITR for freelancer is July 31st (after the end of each financial year for which it has to be filed).
 The Income Tax Department has the authority to extend this deadline.

 What if you miss the deadline or wish to file a Tax Return after the Income Tax Return Filing Deadline has passed?

 Even if you miss the deadline, you can still file a Late/Belated Return.
-Before three months before the relevant assessment year, a late income tax return can be filed.
+Three months before the relevant assessment year, a late income tax return can be filed.

 Now that you know how and when you are required to file an ITR, you must ensure that you finish the process each year before the deadline.